Call Today! 888-234-8376

 Life Insurance for Scuba Divers

-So you like to dive a hundred feet under the water and look at colorful fish and coral, does that mean you have a high risk lifestyle?
-Well, in life insurance terms, it may.
-Scuba diving is considered an adventure sport, and while you probably know a lot of people who have engaged in the sport and not many – if any – who have ever died while under water, life insurance companies may charge scuba divers an additional premium if you are placed in the high risk life insurance category.
+If you dive a hundred feet under the water with scuba gear, does that mean you have a high risk lifestyle?
+In life insurance terms, it may.
+Scuba diving is considered an adventure sport in the insurance industry, and while you probably know a lot of people who have engaged in the sport safely, life insurance companies may still charge scuba divers higher premiums if they are placed in the high risk life insurance category.
 That is why scuba diving is ranked as one of the top dangerous hobbies life insurance companies hate.

-Finding life insurance for scuba divers can be, but does not have to be, a difficult task.
+Finding life insurance for scuba divers can be a difficult task, but doesn't have to be.
 You may even qualify for life insurance with no medical exam.
 It all comes down to choosing the right company.

-The truth is, scuba diving really isn’t that dangerous.
+Realistically, scuba diving really isn’t that dangerous.
 In fact, estimates say that only 1 in every 211,000 dives results in a fatality.
-A woman is more likely to die during childbirth than scuba diving, and anyone is more likely to die while at a dance party – an activity life insurance companies rarely ask you about.
+A woman is more likely to die during childbirth than scuba diving.

 While it’s not likely that someone will die while scuba diving, there are certain factors that can increase the risk.
 Chances are that a life insurance company will ask you whether or not you’re a scuba diver before they issue a policy.
 But who actually constitutes as “a scuba diver”?
 Does strapping on the oxygen tank and diving in once a year during the family vacation make you “a scuba diver”?
 Most insurance companies recognize that there are variables, and will use some discernment before hiking up the cost of your policy.

-What do life insurance companies ask scuba divers before issuing a policy?
+What questions do life insurance companies ask scuba divers before issuing a policy?

 In order to assess how risky your scuba diving actually is, an insurance company will likely ask you some basic questions.
 This will help them to determine what kind, if any, premium should be added.
 You may be asked any or all of the following: